Archive | Miscellaneous RSS feed for this section

 Visual Impairment Creates a Sight for Sore Eyes

 Visually Impaired Artist, Jeffrey Owen Hanson, creates a sight for sore eyes.
 Take a look at what this teen-age visually impaired artist has done.
-He has a great story to […]
+He has a great story to tell about keeping a positive attitude through adversity, compassion and contagious generosity.
+Jeff’s mission statement is to “help create kinder communities, more compassionate nations, and […]

 Read full story Comments { 0 }